CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 **Configure a "Hello World" web site:**

-1. On a MAC, using the terminal, cd to apache-tomee-plus-9.1.0-M8/bin and change your permissions with: chmod +x *sh
+1. On a MAC only, using the terminal, cd to apache-tomee-plus-X.X.X/bin and change your permissions with: chmod +x *sh
 2. Within IntelliJ, choose New Project and select Jakarta EE
 3. Name: HelloWorld
 4. Change the location if appropriate.
 5. For the Template: Select Web Application
 6. Application server: Click new
 7. From TomEE Server, browse to your TomEE home directory and select OK.
-Mine looks like this: /Applications/apache-tomee-plus-9.1.0-M8
+Mine looks like this: /Applications/apache-tomee-plus-9.1.2
 8. Java and Maven should be checked.
 9. Set your group to ds
 10. Your artifact should already be set to HelloWorld.
 11. Project SDK: 17
-12. Select the servlet box and then Create.
+12. Select Next and then select the servlet box and then choose Create.

 **The Project Window**